ctnava/rxtechnotes/law/hipaa.md

 ## Health Information Portability & Accountability Act (HIPAA, 1996)

+`requires all health-care professionals to protect patients' privacy`

 <!-- Regulating how Covered Entities handle Protected Health Information (PHI) -->

 HIPAA was originally enacted to protect individuals' access to health insurance when changing jobs or living with pre-existing conditions.
 It has since evolved into a broad federal standard for the protection of **Protected Health Information (PHI)** and governs how healthcare providers, insurers, and other entities handle patient information.